-V. Benefits to Which Participants are Entitled
+IV.
+Benefits to Which Participants are Entitled

-- A. Subject to all of the terms of this Plan, a Participant is entitled to benefits for Covered Services in the amounts specified in the benefit sections and/or in the Benefits Outline. - B. Benefits will be provided only if Covered Services are prescribed by, or performed by, or under the direction of a Physician or other Professional Provider. - C. Covered Services are subject to the availability of Facility Providers and the ability of the employees of such Providers and of available Physicians to provide such services.
-BCI shall not assume nor have any liability for conditions beyond its control which affect the Participant's ability to obtain Covered Services. - D. Boise Municipal Health Care Trust intends the Plan to be permanent, but because future conditions affecting Boise Municipal Health Care Trust cannot be anticipated or foreseen, Boise Municipal Health Care Trust reserves the right to amend, modify, or terminate the Plan at any time, which may result in the termination or modification of the Participants' Coverage.
+- A. Subject to all of the terms of this Summary Plan Document, a Participant is entitled to benefits for Covered Services in the amounts specified in the benefit sections and/or in the Benefits Outline. - B. Benefits will be provided only if Covered Services are prescribed by, or performed by, or under the direction of a Physician or other Professional Provider. - C. Covered Services are subject to the availability of Facility Providers and the ability of the employees of such Providers and of available Physicians to provide such services.
+The Plan Administrator and/or the Contract Administrator shall not assume nor have any liability for conditions beyond its control which affect the Participant's ability to obtain Covered Services.

+Boise Municipal Health Care Trust intends the Plan to be permanent, but because future conditions affecting Boise Municipal Health Care Trust cannot be anticipated or foreseen, Boise Municipal Health Care Trust reserves the right to amend, modify, or terminate the Plan at any time, which may result in the termination or modification of the Participants' Coverage.
 Expenses incurred prior to the Plan modification or termination will be paid as provided under the terms of the Plan prior to its modification or termination.
-Any material change made to this Plan will be provided in writing within sixty (60) days of the Effective Date of change.
+Any material change made to the Plan will be provided in writing within sixty (60) days of the Effective Date of change.

+V. Notice of Claim

+the Contract Administrator will process claims for benefits on behalf of the Trust according to the Administrative Services Agreement between the parties.
+A claim for Covered Services must be submitted within one (1) year from the date of service and must include all the information necessary for the Contract Administrator to determine benefits.

 VI.
-Notice of Claim

-BCI will process claims for benefits on behalf of the Trust according to the Administrative Services Agreement between the parties.
-A claim for Covered Services must be submitted within one (1) year from the date of service and must include all the information necessary for BCI, on behalf of the Plan Administrator, to determine benefits.

-VII.
 Release and Disclosure of Medical Records and Other Information

-In order to effectively apply the provisions of this Plan, BCI may obtain information from Providers and other entities pertaining to any health related services that the Participant may receive or may have received in the past.
-BCI may also disclose to Providers and other entities, information obtained from the Participant's transactions such as Plan coverage, Contributions, payment history and claims data necessary to allow the processing of a claim and for other health care operations.
-To protect the Participant's privacy, BCI treats all information in a confidential manner.
-For further information regarding BCI's privacy policies and procedures, the Participant may request a copy of BCI's Notice of Privacy Practices by contacting Customer Service at the number provided in this Plan.
+In order to effectively apply the provisions of the Plan, the Contract Administrator may obtain information from Providers and other entities pertaining to any health related services that the Participant may receive or may have received in the past.
+The Contract Administrator may also disclose to Providers and other entities, information obtained from the Participant's transactions, Contributions, payment history and claims data necessary to allow the processing of a claim and for other health care operations.
+To protect the Participant's privacy, the Contract Administrator treats all information in a confidential manner.